Thomas Boleyn, 1st Earl of Wiltshire: Titles obtained

+In 1534, Boleyn’s elder daughter, Mary, married a man by the name of William Stafford without having sought the permission of the King.
+She had been the wife of William Carey, and prior to her first marriage was reported to have been mistress to both the king of France, and Henry himself.
+Upon the discovery of the marriage, Mary was banished from court, primarily due to the fact that she was pregnant by this time, as well as her husband’s inferior birth.
+Stafford was eventually knighted in 1545 following Military service in Scotland, however his wife had died in 1543.
+It is not thought that Mary ever returned to court after her marriage to Stafford.

-Boleyn acquiesced in Anne's judicial execution and that of her brother Lord Rochford when Henry discarded her in favour of his third wife, Queen Jane Seymour.
-He served on the jury of four of the men that were accused of having adultery with his daughter, but was spared of judging his children at their trials.
+Boleyn acquiesced in Anne's judicial execution and that of her brother Lord Rochford when Henry put her aside in favour of his third wife, Queen Jane Seymour.
+He served on the jury presiding over the determination of guilt for four of the men accused of having committed adultery with his daughter, but was ultimately spared having to pass judgment on his own children during their trials.

-At this point Boleyn was replaced as Lord Privy Seal and left in disgrace until his death a few years later.
-He suffered a final indignity when the claims of Piers Butler to the Earldom of Ormond were recognized and he again became Earl of Ormond from 22 January 1538.
-There were two earls of Ormond in the Kingdom until his death on 12 March 1539, less than a year after his wife Elizabeth Boleyn.
+Following his children’s deaths, Thomas Boleyn lived out the rest of his life in disgrace He was replaced as Lord Privy Seal by Thomas Cromwell.
+He suffered a final indignity when the claims of Piers Butler to the Earldom of Ormond were acknowledged, and he was again recognised as Earl of Ormond from 22 January 1538.
+As a consequence, there remained two earls of Ormond in the Kingdom until Boleyn’s death on 12 March 1539, less than a year after his wife Elizabeth Boleyn.

 Death and burial

 He died at Hever Castle on 12 March 1539 and was buried in St. Peter's Church, Hever, where survives his elaborate monumental brass.
 He is depicted dressed in full robes wearing the insignia of a Knight of the Garter, with the Badge on his left breast and the Garter around his left knee.
 His head rests on a helm surmounted by a crest of a falcon displayed (his daughter's heraldic badge) and his feet rest on a griffin.
 The inscription reads: Here lieth Sir Thomas Bullen, Knight of the Order of the Garter, Erle of Wilscher and Erle or Ormunde, which decessed the 12th dai of Marche in the iere of our Lorde 1538.